THERAPY SERVICESTRAINING SCHOOL

 How to prepare for Seasonal Affective Disorder

 The days are getting shorter and nights are becoming darker, and the weather is taking a turn.
 We’re stepping into winter, which can mean that some of us begin to feel low as the season changes.
-Seasonal Affective Disorder (SAD) is a specific type of mental illness that can set in as winter sets in, leaving you tired, irritable, and just plain fed up.
+Seasonal Affective Disorder (SAD) is a specific type of mental illness that can set in as winter starts, leaving you tired, irritable, and just plain fed up.

 Seasonal Affective Disorder can be quite a jarring experience, but there are ways to prepare for the onset and help you feel better during these darker days.
 In this blog, we’ll explore the different SAD symptoms, as well as give you some tips to look after your mental health and make your winter seem a little brighter in the face of Seasonal Affective Disorder.